 A general feeling of weakness (malaise)

 Shortness of breath

 Cough typically produces sputum (thick or discolored mucus) in older children and adults, but the cough is dry in infants, young children, and older people.
 Shortness of breath usually is mild and occurs mainly during activity.
 Chest pain is typically worse when breathing in or coughing.
 Sometimes people have upper abdominal pain.

 Symptoms vary at the extremes of age.
 Symptoms of pneumonia in infants and toddlers may include irritability and restlessness.
 Older people may be confused or have a decreased level of consciousness.
 Older people and young children may be unable to communicate chest pain and shortness of breath.
 Fever is common but may not occur in older people.

 Usually a chest x-ray or computed tomography (CT) scan of the chest

 No matter what type of pneumonia is suspected, doctors listen to a person’s chest with a stethoscope to make a diagnosis.
 Chest x-rays or CT scans are usually also done to confirm the diagnosis.

 Doctors usually do not need to do additional tests to determine what organism is causing the pneumonia, because most organisms are effectively treated by standard treatment and identifying the organism does not make a difference in treatment success.
-However, if doctors do need to identify the organism, they usually try to grow the organism from a specimen of sputum, blood, or urine.
+However, if doctors do need to identify the organism, they usually try to grow or identify parts of the organism from a specimen of sputum, blood, or urine.
 Even when such testing is done, the organism is identified less than half the time.